Nikos Papatakis: Early life and career

-Papatakis was born to a Greek father and Ethiopian mother in Addis Ababa, Ethiopia and spent his early years between Ethiopia and Greece.
+Papatakis was born to Greek parents in Addis Ababa, Ethiopia and spent his early years between Ethiopia and Greece.
 In 1939, he established himself in Paris and worked as an extra in films.
 Eventually, he owned the famous Parisian club 'La Rose Rouge' where performers included singer Juliette Gréco.

 In 1957, Papatakis moved to New York City, where he met John Cassavetes, and became co-producer of Cassavetes' Shadows (1959).
 In New York he also met German singer Nico, who had adopted his first name as her stage name several years earlier while modelling for photographer Herbert Tobias.
 Tobias was in love with Papatakis at the time and had given her the stage name Nico in honor of him.
 Papatakis and Nico ended up living together between 1959 and 1961.
 It was Papatakis who suggested Nico pursue a career in music and enrolled her in her first singing lessons.